graemeo/graemeo.github.io/index.md

 - AWS
 - Spring

-My blog will be based on my personal opinion, and what you see in my blog tutorials are something I wish to share based on my learning.
-I don't normally blog but I thought to myself that by doing this will motivate me further to learning.
-That said, feedback is always welcome!
-I hope you will enjoy my blog as much as I enjoy preparing it!
+Majority of my posts will be based on my personal opinion as well as tutorials which I hope to share based on what I have learned.
+I don't normally blog, but this is one of the many ways that motivates me in learning.
+That being said, feedback is always welcome, and I hope you will enjoy my posts as much as I enjoy preparing it!